hydev777/anime-list/README.md

 # anime_list

-A Flutter app implemented using TDD and Clean Architecture.
+Anime list app implemented using TDD and Clean Architecture.

+The api used to fetch the data is: http://wiki.animecharactersdatabase.com/index.php?title=API_Access